DnD 5e - The Sorcerer Handbook

 faces several issues, which is unfortunate because the flavor is interesting.

-Tempestuous Magic doesn't scale, and it obsolete by level 3.
-Heart of the Storm
+Tempestuous Magic doesn't scale, and it's obsolete by level 3.
+The premise of

 - Wind Speaker: Essentially four free languages.
 Especially nice if you are your party's Face.